 Non-uniform sweaters, sweatshirts, windbreakers, jackets, or coats CANNOT BE WORN IN THE CLASSROOM, CHURCH, CAFETERIA, OR ACTIVITIES BUILDING DURING ASSEMBLIES.

-GIRLS UNIFORMS
+Girls’ Uniforms

-GIRLS’ UNIFORMSPRE-K THROUGH 3rd (REQUIRED)
+PRE-K THROUGH 3rd (REQUIRED)

 Plaid Cabrini School Jumper (hem no more than 2 inches from the crease of the knee).
 Jumper must have school patch.